CEFR-Annotated WordNet: LLM-Based Proficiency-Guided Semantic Database for Language Learning: Introduction

 \item \textbf{Prompt-Only LLM Annotation.} We introduce a novel, automated method that leverages the semantic understanding of LLMs to assign CEFR levels to word senses.
-This is achieved by measuring the semantic similarity between WordNet glosses and EVP entries.
-The method, implemented entirely through prompting, is simple, reproducible, and significantly less costly than manual annotation.
-We also indirectly demonstrate that manual annotation tasks based on semantic matching can be automated with high accuracy.
+This is achieved by measuring semantic similarity between WordNet glosses and EVP entries.
+The method, implemented entirely through prompting, is simple, reproducible, and substantially less costly than manual annotation.
+We also provide indirect evidence that manual annotation tasks based on semantic matching can be automated with high accuracy.

 \item \textbf{SemCor-CEFR Corpus.} Using our annotated WordNet, we assigned CEFR levels to the word senses in SemCor 3.0\footnote{\url{http://lcl.uniroma1.it/wsdeval/training-data}}~\citelanguageresource{Miller:93}, a widely used sense-annotated corpus.
-This resulted in a large-scale corpus with over 110,000 sense and level annotations across more than 5,500 WordNet senses.
-As modern NLP relies on large corpora for advanced training and analysis, our resource is a valuable contribution to NLP and educational-technology research.
+This process resulted in a large-scale corpus containing more than 110,000 sense and level annotations across over 5,500 WordNet senses.
+Because modern NLP relies on large corpora for advanced training and analysis, this resource represents a valuable contribution to both NLP and educational technology research.

-\item \textbf{Contextual Lexical CEFR-Level Classifiers.} We demonstrate the validity of our CEFR-level annotations by training a classifier on our corpus that performs comparably to that trained on gold-standard EVP data.
+\item \textbf{Contextual Lexical CEFR-Level Classifiers.} We demonstrate the validity of our CEFR-level annotations by training a classifier on our corpus that performs comparably to one trained on gold-standard EVP data.
 Additionally, by fine-tuning the LLM on both our annotated data and the gold-standard levels, we developed a practical classifier that achieves a Macro-F1 score of 0.81.
-Our analysis suggests that these classifiers can accurately predict CEFR levels in a broad range of contexts. \end{itemize}
+Our analysis indicates that these classifiers can accurately predict CEFR levels across a broad range of contexts. \end{itemize}

 All resources developed in this study, including our WordNet, corpus, and classifier, are publicly available at \url{https://doi.org/10.5281/zenodo.17395388}.